 Students must have tickets for the university-wide ceremony.
 Seating for guests at the university-wide ceremony begins at 5 p.m. and is first-come, first-seated.
 Guests do not need tickets for this ceremony.

-For more information on tickets, parking, and other ceremony details, please go to www.utexas.edu/commencement/.
-(This website may not be updated with spring commencement information until after spring break).
+For more information on tickets, parking, and other ceremony details, please go to www.events.utexas.edu/commencement/spring.